 PONY, TEXAS.
 Pony is on Pony Creek and a local road just west of the Colorado River and ten miles southeast of Ballinger in southeast Runnels County.
 A post office, established in 1910 with Herman D. Davis as postmaster, served the area until discontinued and moved to Ballinger in 1918.
 By 1940 Pony was reported as having a population of twenty-five; the rural settlement and nearby Hoffman cemetery still appeared on 1980 county maps.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Charles G. Davis, "PONY, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hrp49.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Charles G. Davis, "Pony, TX," accessed March 27, 2017, http://www.tshaonline.org/handbook/online/articles/hrp49.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.